daaronr/micro-giving-pub/be2024/handout_bothmodules.md

 ***

-###Allais redux: loose prospect theory (LA) explanation
+### Allais redux: loose prospect theory (Loss Aversion) explanation

-*Note:*
-We previously mentioned misweighting probabilities as an explanation for this. \
+*Note:* We previously mentioned misweighting probabilities as an explanation for this. \
  An alternative explanation could be loss-aversion

 - A: 89\% chance of \pounds1,000, a 10\% chance of \pounds5,000, 1\% chance of 0.